Rossdmatthew/Cloud-Resume-3.0/README.md

 The Cloud Resume Challenge consist of 16 steps.

 **1. Certification:**
-Studying for the AZ-900 to take in September.
+Studying for the AZ-900 to take in December.

 **2. HTML:**
 HTML is a Template is named CeeVee and was provided with the starter materials from ACG.